How to Plan a Road Trip – The Definitive Guide 2023

 Secure, Secure, Secure

-Anything that has a tendency to rattle or is loose needs to be secured.
-If not, it will be the next thing that breaks.
+Anything that tends to rattle or is loose needs to be secured.
+Otherwise, it will be the next thing to break.

 Hot Water

-To provide hot water for a shower in a motorhome, an LPG water heating system is required.
-Depending on which countries you travel to, sourcing replacement gas bottles or even the re-filling of existing gas bottles can be challenging.
+Depending on the countries you travel to, sourcing replacement gas bottles or re-filling existing gas bottles can be challenging.
 This is due to the different connections between the gas bottle and the charging hose.

 To get around this problem, we opted to buy a few different sizes of gas fitment connections to allow us to top up our two 11kg gas bottles in our hired motorhome.